 Unlike people, objects can become very dull, very fast in front of a camera.
 To combat this, it’s useful to look up patterns of composition, like the rule of thirds.
 Patterns like these make the overall image more dynamic.
 Another way for images to pop is to place them against a solid colored background.
 If you have a product like a white bottle, try putting it in front of a blue wall.
 This will make it stand out, but don’t be afraid of adding other objects into the shot.
 Having an image that is “too perfect” can make for a dull picture.
 You can add complimentary objects depending on the theme of the shoot to make it more interesting.
 Choose colors and objects that compliment what you are trying to showcase.

 Pay Attention to Colors

 Last but not least, post-production is a step you cannot miss.
-Although it’s quite simple to adjust elements that enhance the image like brightness and contrast, a lot of people forego this step without realizing how simple it is and what a big difference it makes.
+It’s quite simple to adjust elements that enhance the image like brightness and contrast.
+A lot of people forego this step without realizing how simple it is and what a big difference it makes.
 Don’t miss out on making your image stand out by simply adjusting some of the colors in post-production.

 Lastly, there is no substitute for training.
 Mimic the photography styles you like and keep refining your skills until you are happy with the way your photos look.
 The more you practice, the better your images will be.
 But keep in mind that there is no replacing expertise.
 Professional photographers do incredible things behind a camera and in post-production that cannot be mimicked by the average Joe.
 Only someone who has spent countless hours learning their craft can achieve the highest quality images to showcase your business in the best light.
 That being said, it’s a good idea to continue practicing behind the camera until you’re able to hire a real professional.